kpulgari/ifi-terminal/README.md

 Our frontend uses the `rich` library from Python to generate elegant and personalized tables that display real-time information.
 The frontend requests data from the backend by calling their respective functions and receives the response to display on the tables.
 The tables can be customized through user input in the terminal.

-- `main.py`: All group members worked on the frontend module of the `main.py` app, which uses the `rich` library to generate tables and the `Live` module to update them in real-time.
+- `table_renders.py`: Uses the `rich` library to generate tables and the `Live` module to update them in real-time.
+- `main.py`: Imports the table renders to display to user.

 ## Installation and Running Instructions

 1. Clone the repository from GitHub
 2. Navigate to root directory and run following commands to set up Conda virtual environment and install dependencies: